Skip to content

 17. What should I expect during a gorilla trekking experience?

 • Expect to trek through dense forests, up steep hills, and across uneven terrain.
 The hike can last anywhere from 1 to 8 hours, depending on the location of the gorilla family you’re tracking.
 It’s essential to be in good physical condition and to wear sturdy, comfortable hiking boots.
-Sometimes they might be rain overhead as its a tropical rain forest.
+Sometimes there might be rain overhead as it’s a tropical rainforest.

 18. How much does it cost to see gorillas in Uganda?